ikigeg/restapi-graphql-musings/README.md

 ### Our dummy REST API

 The express web server is acting as a REST API service, and has been setup with some basic functionality.
-Available endpoints:
+Available endpoints (all expecting or responding with JSON):

 - GET   http://localhost:3000/users - list all users
 - GET   http://localhost:3000/users/:id - get a specific user